Configuration

 Test mode behavior

-When the pipe is in Test mode, the callback node does not send the HTTP request.
+When the pipeline is in Test mode, the callback node does not send the HTTP request.
 Instead, the run output shows a preview with:- The resolved request URL

 - The resolved request headers